sparkflows/sparkflows-docs/docs/user-guide/user-guide/connections/snowflake.rst

 Read Snowflake Node
 -------------------
-Fire now enables you to read data from snowflake using this node.
+Fire, now, enables you to read data from snowflake using this node.

-Lists of all created snowflake connections will be listed and users can choose anyone to read data.
+Lists of all created snowflake connections will be listed and users can choose to read data from any of the connections.

-Add all required details eg. SF DATABASE, SF SCHEMA, SF WAREHOUSE, SF TABLE.
+Add all required details e.g. SF DATABASE, SF SCHEMA, SF WAREHOUSE, SF TABLE.

 Refresh schema before continuing further.